 You’ll hone your technical skills using state-of-the-art equipment, resources, materials and technology relating to your craft, including:

-- light fabrication workshops
+- sculpture and light fabrication workshops

 - high-end printing facilities

-- ceramic workshops
+- ceramic workshops and kilns

 - media and sound recording studios